 Graphics-wise, the iMac could stick with AMD’s Vega graphics cards, and if Apple goes for one of the latest AMD card, or even one that has yet to be released, then the iMac 2018 could have some serious graphical chops.

-Fingers crossed we see some – or all – of these predictions come to fruition later this year.
+Fingers crossed we see some – or all – of these predictions come to fruition on October 30.

 - These are the best Macs that 2018 has to offer so far